StableUSD Hits Market Cap of $522,166.10 (USDS)

-StableUSD (CURRENCY:USDS) traded 1.5% higher against the U.S. dollar during the 1 day period ending at 17:00 PM E.T. on June 13th.
-Over the last week, StableUSD has traded 1.2% lower against the U.S. dollar.
-StableUSD has a total market capitalization of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
-One StableUSD coin can currently be purchased for about $1.00 or 0.00007038 BTC on cryptocurrency exchanges.
+StableUSD (CURRENCY:USDS) traded 1.5% higher against the dollar during the one day period ending at 15:00 PM Eastern on June 14th.
+StableUSD has a market cap of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
+In the last seven days, StableUSD has traded down 1.2% against the dollar.
+One StableUSD coin can currently be bought for $1.00 or 0.00007038 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.